Independent coordination for medical treatment in Thailand

 Yes.
 Our partner hospitals are JCI-accredited with dedicated gynaecological surgery departments and on-site pathology labs, and our partner surgeons are certified by the Royal Thai College of Obstetricians and Gynaecologists with specific ovarian surgery experience.
 You will also have a dedicated care coordinator supporting you throughout your stay.

 Plan for five to seven days.
-That covers your consultation, ultrasound, and blood markers on day one, surgery the next day, one to two nights in hospital, and a follow-up appointment to review your pathology results and confirm healing before you fly home.
+That covers your consultation, ultrasound, and blood markers on day one, surgery the next day, the three nights in hospital built into the package, and a follow-up appointment to review your pathology results and confirm healing before you fly home.

-Most laparoscopic patients stay one to two nights and are discharged once pain is controlled and they are walking comfortably.
-Open surgery means a longer inpatient stay, which your surgeon will confirm at consultation.
+The package builds in three nights.
+Many laparoscopic patients feel ready to leave sooner, once pain is controlled and they are walking comfortably, and open surgery can mean longer, which your surgeon will confirm at consultation.
 The rest of your recovery happens at your hotel with check-ins from your care coordinator.

 Nick Peplow